ltrgoddard/thesis/temp.markdown

-The *ur*-father provided for Prynne by Mellors is Ezra Pound, a poet who, it was claimed at the beginning of this thesis, would ‘haunt every one of the following chapters’.
-A characteristic example is Prynne’s use of the term ‘ego scriptor’ above, a phrase which raises the spectre of Pound—subject of multiple popular and scholarly biographies, including David Moody’s three-volume, 1,650-page *Ezra Pound: Poet*—at the very moment that he attempts to thwart biographical interest in his own work.[^487] What, then, is the structure of this ‘haunting’, and what does it say about that which it affects?
-Like Prynne, Pound is a poet concerned at a deep level with problems of reproduction: one of the crucial charges against ‘usura’ in Canto XLV, arguably the centre-piece of the long poem that represents Pound’s lifework, is that it ‘slayeth the child in the womb’.[^488] Pound is, however, much more ready than Prynne to acknowledge direct poetic influence.[^489] The most famous example of such acknowledgement is the early poem ‘A Pact’, a short piece in which Pound explicitly positions himself in filial relationship to Walt Whitman: ‘I come to you as a grown child | Who has had a pig-headed father; | I am old enough now to make friends.’
-Pound presents his task as one of refinement: ‘It was you that broke the new wood, | Now is a time for carving.’[^490] Prynne’s *oeuvre* contains no such direct statement of influence.
-Yet, as was pointed out at the beginning of this thesis, the intellectual and contextual correspondences between Pound and Prynne are numerous, and far more compelling than any equivalent similarities with, say, Olson or Dorn.
+The *ur*-father provided for Prynne by Mellors is Ezra Pound, a poet who, it was claimed at the beginning of this thesis, would ‘haunt every one of the following chapters’.[^493] A characteristic example is Prynne’s use of the term ‘ego scriptor’ above, a phrase which raises the spectre of Pound—subject of multiple popular and scholarly biographies, including David Moody’s three-volume, 1,650-page *Ezra Pound: Poet*—at the very moment that he attempts to thwart biographical interest in his own work.[^494] What, then, is the structure of this ‘haunting’, and what does it say about that which it affects?
+Like Prynne, Pound is a poet concerned at a deep level with problems of reproduction: one of the crucial charges against ‘usura’ in Canto XLV, arguably the centre-piece of the long poem that represents Pound’s lifework, is that it ‘slayeth the child in the womb’.[^495] Pound is, however, much more ready than Prynne to acknowledge direct poetic influence.[^496] The most famous example of such acknowledgement is the early poem ‘A Pact’, a short piece in which Pound explicitly positions himself in filial relationship to Walt Whitman: ‘I come to you as a grown child | Who has had a pig-headed father; | I am old enough now to make friends.’
+Pound presents his task as one of refinement: ‘It was you that broke the new wood, | Now is a time for carving.’[^497] Prynne’s *oeuvre* contains no such direct statement of influence.
+Yet, as was pointed out at the beginning of this thesis, the intellectual and contextual correspondences between Pound and Prynne are numerous, and arguably more compelling than any equivalent similarities with, say, Olson or Dorn.
 In particular, the blistering scorn of Prynne’s private and semi-private tirades against poetic stupidity—matched only by the intellectual,